Orthoclase: Gemstone Information

 Opaque to translucent, rarely transparent

-• Colour: Commonly colourless and champagne to yellow but also pink, orange, light blue, light green, brown and grey.
+• Color: Commonly colorless and champagne to yellow but also pink, orange, light blue, light green, brown and grey.
 Massive orthoclase is generally white or pale pink in colour.
 Predominantly, opaque green orthoclase (monoclinic) with minor ruby inclusions from the Luc Yen area, Vietnam, has been reported.
 The colour is attributed to its high lead content (0.5wt% PbO).
 Some translucent and transparent pieces have been polished.
 White plagioclase with ruby inclusions has also been reported from Myanmar.

 • Varieties: Adularia – A moderate to low temperature, more completely ordered orthoclase.
 It is weakly triclinic (formerly regarded as apparently monoclinic) and typically occurs in well developed, usually transparent and colourless to milky white (and often opalescent pseudo-orthorhombic crystals in fissures in crystalline schists, especially in the region of the Swiss Alps (from Adula Mts, St Gotthard massif, Ticino (Tessin), Switzerland; the type locality).
 Adularia displays pearly internal reflections.
 It typically has a relatively high content of barium.
 ‘Rainbow lattice sunstone’ is the trade name given to orthoclase that exhibits iridescence from hexagonal platelets of hematite on intersecting cleavage planes producing a criss-cross network of colour in addition to adularescence.
 The material, which is exceptionally rare, comes from the Harts Range about 60 to 70 miles NE of Alice Springs in the Northern Territory, Australia.